On this day, 18 years ago, the man responsible for the unification of the UAE and much of its early development died.

 It was the 19th day of Ramadan and a time when news was heard on radios, television or by word of mouth.

 It was no secret that Sheikh Zayed had been in fragile health.
 He was 84 and his public appearances had become rare.
-His eldest son, Sheikh Khalifa, had taken on an increasing role in government.

 A TV presenter on a local station delivered the upsetting news in the evening.
 Overcome with emotion, he said Sheikh Zayed, President of the UAE and Ruler of Abu Dhabi, the Founding Father, was dead.